The Best Eco-Friendly Activewear

 Jivamukti I bought one of my favorite pairs of yoga shorts at Jivamukti in New York City.
 They are some of the most thoughtful yogis out there, so of course their clothes would be sustainable.
 These shorts are made of 64% bamboo, 28% organic cotton, 8% spandex.

 tasc Performance I recently purchased a pair of tasc pants and am pleased to say that the products live up to their name.
 This is gear for the serious athlete made out of the Moso timber bamboo plant that is reduced to a cellulose level and regenerated into Viscose, or Rayon.

 Patagonia Winter is coming and Patagonia is my go to for winter active gear.
 The fabulous thing about Patagonia is that they are a leader in winter activewear and a leader (among all businesses not just within their industry) in sustainability.
 This vest made with 55% post consumer recycled content, and wrapped in a 100% recycled polyester shell and lining is my go to for cold weather runs and for an under layer under basically everything all winter long (when not in sunny, beachy Miami).

 PACT PACT is my go-to for basics.
-I started out buying their underwear and have moved on to their leggings for workout (and let's not kid anyone, every day all day wear too).
 Their clothes are dreamily soft and they have a serious commitment to organic cotton (uses up to 95% less water than conventional cotton during the wash phase and doesn’t contain the harsh chemicals, bleaches or dyes that conventional cotton uses.
 Additionally, conventional cotton often requires the use of chemical-laden pesticides that increases the debt burden on the farmer and leaches into the land and water).
 Their clothes are also GOTS and Fair Trade certified.